 Epiphone Ltd Ed Inspired by "1955" Les Paul Custom

 And last but absolutely not least, this guitar was demanding to be included on this list.
 In previous buying guides, we have outlined how versatile and popular the Epiphone Les Paul is, and for good reason.
 This is the top-of-the-line as far as Epiphone Les Pauls.
 This Epi Les Paul is modeled after the incredibly popular “Black Beauty” with a modern kick.
 This guitar features an ebony body, a maple neck and an ebony fingerboard accented with ivory binding.

 In addition, they feature Gibson USA P-90 pickups, which is an incredible feature all on their own.
 Reviewers are very pleased with this instrument and rightfully so.
-This guitar is available for well under our budget at below $800.
 This gives you room to customize this guitar to your heart’s content.